Blood Cholesterol

 Lipoprotein-a

-Your doctor may order an Lp(a) test if you have a family history of early heart disease, such as a heart attack, or do not know your family medical history.
-If you have a high Lp(a) level, your doctor may prescribe a Statins, a medicine to help prevent heart disease, even if your other cholesterol levels are in the healthy range.
+Your healthcare provider may order an Lp(a) test if you have a family history of stroke, early heart disease, such as a heart attack, or do not know your family medical history.
+If you have a high Lp(a) level, your provider may prescribe statins , a medicine to help lower your heart disease risk, even if your other cholesterol levels are in the healthy range.

 Cholesterol & Your Health: What You Need to Know